AOL Shield Pro FAQs

 1. While watching a video in full-screen mode, the simplest way to remove the Anti-Keylogging bar is to move your pointer on top of the bar and it will go away.

-How does AOL Shield help keep me safer online?
+How does AOL Shield Pro help keep me safer online?

-AOL Shield has the following security features built in:
+AOL Shield Pro has the following security features built in:

 Patented technology to help prevent identity and data theft by identifying whenever a user navigates to a scam phishing site.
 It blocks the phishing site from loading.

-Once a phishing website has been confirmed, it is added to a blacklist that is maintained and made available for public use.
+Once a phishing website has been confirmed, it is added to a blocklist that is maintained and made available for public use.

 Advanced Security Protection